Mjz86/C_colon/mcc.md

  so the probability of a collision occurring when hashing 2^32 versions with XXHash128 (which has a 2^128 hash space) is approximately 2^(-65).

- so we say that it's practically impossible .
+ so we say that it is practically impossible .